wp-plugins/swfobj/readme.txt

 *	Generates `<object>` code for RSS compatibility
 *       Can embed objects dynamically using javascript or statically
 *	Uses SWFObject 2.2 for greater browser support
+* HTML5 compliant, allowing enhanced alt content for browsers without Flash plugin

 Insert Flash content into a post or page using the Flash media button, or simple shortcode:

 `[swfobj src="movie.swf"]`
 `[swfobj src="movie.swf" height="250" width="400"]`

-For more information visit the [plugin website](http://orangesplotch.com/blog/swfobj/ "plugin webpage")
+For more information visit the [plugin website](http://orangesplotch.com/swfobj/ "plugin webpage")

 == Installation ==